-There are three primary submodules of the Electricity Market Module: capacity planning, fuel dispatching, and finance and pricing.
+There are three primary submodules of the Electricity Market Module (EMM)-capacity planning, fuel dispatching, and finance and pricing.
 The capacity expansion submodule uses the stock of existing generation capacity, the cost and performance of future generation capacity, expected fuel prices, expected financial parameters, expected electricity demand, and expected environmental regulations to project the optimal mix of new generation capacity that should be added in future years.
 The fuel dispatching submodule uses the existing stock of generation equipment types, their operation and maintenance costs and performance, fuel prices to the electricity sector, electricity demand, and all applicable environmental regulations to determine the least-cost way to meet that demand.
 The submodule also determines transmission and pricing of electricity.
 The finance and pricing submodule uses capital costs, fuel costs, macroeconomic parameters, environmental regulations, and load shapes to estimate generation costs for each technology.

-All specifically identified options promulgated by the EPA for compliance with the Clean Air Act Amendments of 1990 (CAAA90) are explicitly represented in the capacity expansion and dispatch decisions.
+All specifically identified options promulgated by the EPA for compliance with the Clean Air Act Amendments of 1990 are explicitly represented in the capacity expansion and dispatch decisions.
 All financial incentives for power generation expansion and dispatch specifically identified in EPACT2005 have been implemented.
-Several States, primarily in the Northeast, have enacted air emission regulations for CO_2 that affect the electricity generation sector, and those regulations are represented in AEO2012.
-The AEO2012 Reference case also imposes a limit on power sector CO_2 emissions for plants serving California, to represent the power sector impacts of California's AB 32.
-The AEO2012 Reference case reflects the CSAPR as finalized by the EPA on July 6, 2011, requiring reductions in emissions from power plants that contribute to ozone and fine particle pollution in 28 States.
+Several States, primarily in the northeast, have enacted air emission regulations for CO_2 that affect the electricity generation sector, and those regulations are represented in AEO2013.
+The AEO2013 Reference case also imposes a limit on CO_2 emissions for specific covered sectors, including the electric power sector, in California, as represented in California's AB 32.
+The AEO2013 Reference case reinstates the CAIR after the court vacated CSAPR in August 2012.
+CAIR incorporates a cap and trade program for annual emissions of SO_2 and annual and seasonal emissions of NO_x from fossil power plants.
 Reductions in mercury emissions from coal- and oil-fired power plants also are reflected through the inclusion of the Mercury and Air Toxics Standards for power plants, finalized by the EPA on December 16, 2011.

 Although currently there is no Federal legislation in place that restricts GHG emissions, regulators and the investment community have continued to push energy companies to invest in technologies that are less GHG-intensive.
-The trend is captured in the AEO2012 Reference case through a 3-percentage-point increase in the cost of capital when evaluating investments in new coal-fired power plants and new coal-to-liquids (CTL) plants without carbon capture and storage (CCS) and for pollution control retrofits.
+The trend is captured in the AEO2013 Reference case through a 3-percentage-point increase in the cost of capital, when evaluating investments in new coal-fired power plants, new coal-to-liquids (CTL) plants without carbon capture and storage, and pollution control retrofits.